Firenze, ti amo

 For better value, consider looking for accommodations slightly outside the city centre.

-Advantages of living in the historic centre (Centro Storico):
+Advantages of staying in the historic centre (Centro Storico):

 - Wake up with a view of the cathedral.